 Students interested in writing, criticism, and even literary management are encouraged to register for this program or contact the regional Chair for information about The Institute for Theatre Journalism and Advocacy (ITJA) in their region.
 Whether you hope to become a professional arts journalist or just love talking and writing about theater, ITJA is a fantastic Festival opportunity.

-Students in the ITJA program will participate in a multi-session mini-course in arts journalism, with a special emphasis on advocacy.
-Students will receive feedback on various forms of arts
+Students in the ITJA program will participate in a multi-session mini course in arts journalism, with a special emphasis on advocacy.
+Students will receive feedback on various forms of arts journalism—theatre reviews, interviews with professionals, editorial responses—from professionals from the worlds of theatre and academics.

 What to Expect

-- Attend Festival productions and prepare written critical reviews (in-person Festival registration and attendance required)
+• Attend Festival productions and prepare written critical reviews (in-person Festival registration and attendance required)

-- Craft interviews with professionals, or
+• Craft interviews with professionals

-- Develop critical commentary on an issue central to the performing arts
+• Develop critical commentary on an issue central to the performing arts

 Students will submit their drafts by 9 a.m. the day of the subsequent workshop.
 Mentors will provide feedback in that day’s session.
 Students may submit one or two new works for

 feedback, with the final workshop reserved for feedback on a revision.
+Because of the amount of feedback required, there will be a limit of twelve participants.

 Timeline

-Tuesday, January 31, 9-10 p.m.: Opening/orientation session
+Tuesday, January 30, 9-10 p.m.: Opening/orientation session

 Thursday, February 2, 3-4:15 p.m.: Workshop 1